 According to the CDC, the 2014-2015 influenza vaccine had an efficacy rate of only 19 percent.
-Also, the CDC’s committee that advises on immunization practices announced nasal spray flu vaccines should not be used in the 2016-2017 flu season because, “no protective benefit could be measured” from taking them.”
+Also, the CDC’s committee that advises on immunization practices announced nasal spray flu inoculations should not be used in the 2016-2017 flu season because, “no protective benefit could be measured” from taking them.”

 What About Safety?

 The safety of flu shots in pregnant populations has never been adequately tested.
 For example:

 Many inoculations still contain thimerosal, despite claims that it’s been removed.
 According to the CDC, 48 million flu inoculations now available contain mega-doses of thimerosal.
 The material safety data sheet (MSDS) for thimerosal warns that it may cause adverse reproductive effects and birth defects in humans.